Join Our Team

 To apply, please submit a cover letter and resume detailing your experience and interest in the role to executive editor-in-chief Emily Le Coz at emily@suncoastsearchlight.org.
 Applications will be reviewed on a rolling basis until the position is filled.

-About Us: Suncoast Searchlight is a new nonprofit newsroom dedicated to delivering in-depth, accountability journalism to Sarasota, Manatee and DeSoto counties.
+Suncoast Searchlight is a new nonprofit newsroom dedicated to delivering in-depth, accountability journalism to Sarasota, Manatee and DeSoto counties.
 Located along southwest Florida’s picturesque Gulf Coast, the Suncoast region boasts some of the nation’s best beaches and a wealth of investigative opportunities – from unchecked development and environmental crises to political clashes that make national headlines.

 These are issues that demand impactful journalism at a time when traditional newsrooms’ resources are dwindling.
 We believe our democracy depends on the watchful eye of a robust fourth estate, which is why we were created.
 Our mission is to serve the public interest by investigating critical issues, exposing wrongdoing and holding power to account through compelling stories produced both independently and in collaboration with our media partners.